 |Child, up to 12 y.o. – round trip||12 Lei|

 During the Saxon rule of Brasov, from the 13th to the 17th century, Romanians were forbidden from owning property inside the citadel walls and so they settled in the southwestern Schei district.
 Romanians could only enter the town at certain times and had to pay a toll at the gate for the privilege of selling their produce inside the citadel.

 Walk up Strada Prundului to Piata Unirii and the beautiful St. Nicholas Church; then, wander around the small curving streets that gradually slope upwards against the hill.
 Continue to the southern end of Schei and you'll end up on the gravel road to the impressive Solomon's Rocks (Pietrele lui Solomon), a popular picnic area for locals during the weekend but relatively quiet all other times.

 Saint Nicholas' Church dominates the Schei District.
 First built in wood in 1392, replaced with a stone structure in 1495 and considerably expanded in the 18th century, the church is a true architectural masterpiece.
 With a mix of Byzantine, baroque and gothic styles, it features a slender tower and four corner towers.

-* The old cemetery shelters the grave of Nicolae Titulescu (1882-1941), finance minister, foreign minister and president of the League of Nations.
+* The old cemetery shelters the grave of Nicolae Titulescu (1882-1941), finance minister, foreign minister and president of the Assembly of the League of Nations.
 The monument near his grave quotes a line from his will: "I wish to be buried in Transylvania.
 My friends will know to find a place according to my wish."

 Address: Str.
 Sfintu Ioan 7